ceph/ceph/doc/rbd/iscsi-targets.rst

 wider platform usage, and potentially opening new use cases and customers.

--  CentOS 7.3 for Ansible deployments
+-  CentOS 7.3 or newer

--  CentOS 7.4 for command-line deployments

 -  A working Ceph Storage cluster, deployed with ``ceph-ansible`` or using the command-line interface